Celebrating the life of Saint Oscar Romero

 Romero is, in particular, an inspirational figure to hundreds of millions of Catholics around the world.
 He didn’t simply talk about the need to love your neighbour, but courageously named the injustices that plagued his country.
 He reminded us that Christ is found in people living in poverty, and that we cannot ignore the suffering of our brothers and sisters in need.

 We can all celebrate Romero’s legacy by following his example: by challenging injustice wherever we see it and by refusing to stay silent about the issues that keep people in poverty.
-For example, climate change is the single biggest threat to reducing poverty in the world today, which is why CAFOD has launched a major campaign on the issue.
+For example, the climate crisis is the single biggest threat to reducing poverty in the world today, which is why we campaign on the issue.

-Beatification, or declaring a person "blessed", is the necessary prelude to full sainthood.
-In February 2015 the Pope announced that Romero died as a martyr, opening the path to his beatification.
+In February 2015, Pope Francis announced that Romero died as a martyr.
 The Pope’s proclamation followed a vote by theologians at the Vatican’s Congregation for the Causes of Saints in January that Romero was killed in “hatred of the faith”.
-Unlike other candidates for beatification, people who have been killed in hatred of the faith can be beatified without having a miracle attributed to them.

-Blessed Oscar Romero was beatified in El Salvador on 23 May 2015.
-In a papal letter, Pope Francis described Blessed Oscar Romero as one who "constructed peace with the force of love".
+Oscar Romero was then beatified in El Salvador on 23 May 2015, becoming Blessed Oscar Romero.
+In a papal letter, Pope Francis described Romero as one who "constructed peace with the force of love".

-On 7 March 2018, the Vatican announced that Pope Francis had approved a miracle attributed to Blessed Oscar Romero, meaning he will be canonised (the final stage in being recognised officially as a saint).
-There is no date set yet for Romero’s canonisation.
+On 7 March 2018, the Vatican announced that Pope Francis had approved a miracle attributed to Romero’s intercession, meaning he could be canonised (the final stage in being recognised officially as a saint).

 What is Romero’s link to CAFOD?